lightstep/opentelemetry-examples/collector/hadoop/README.md

 ## Prerequisites

-You must have a Lightstep Observability [access token](/docs/create-and-manage-access-tokens) for the project to report metrics to.
+You must have a Cloud Observability Observability [access token](/docs/create-and-manage-access-tokens) for the project to report metrics to.

 ## To enable JMX in Hadoop